 So recently I spent some time researching the best natural anti-ageing moisturisers on the market today and decided to pick some from LoveLula as part of their LoveLula Blogger Accredited Program.
 I’ve been testing these natural face creams in the past few months and here is how I got on and my thoughts about them (ok, some of them I haven’t tested this year and some not at all, but I have still included them):

 Odylique Rose moisturiser is a natural organic moisturiser that I’ve actually tested last year but I still wanted to include it in this roundup as it’s one of my favourite natural moisturisers.
 It’s light, 100% natural and made with 94.14% organic ingredients.
 It’s suitable for all skin types, including sensitive and mature.

 It works great as a day cream and since it’s high in antioxidants it helps to reduce fine lines and counteract the ageing.

 This organic moisturiser contains soothing and regenerative organic rose and sea buckthorn extract, both promoting cell renewal and smoother skin.

 I think this is a perfect natural moisturiser for summer as it’s light, non-greasy and quick to absorb.
 It can also be used as an eye cream which is one of the main reasons why I bought it in the first place.

-Odylique Timeless Rose Moisturiser comes in 50ml glass bottle (with recyclable cap) and it’s available from LoveLula (free worldwide delivery).
+Odylique Timeless Rose Moisturiser comes in 50ml glass bottle (with recyclable cap).

 Earth Mother Soul Sister Rosehip & Starflower Face Cream